Research & Advisory

 Frequently Asked Questions

-I'm a health economist interested in evidence-based decision-making.
-My projects usually involve cost-effectiveness analysis, measuring spatial accessibility, or modeling policy impacts.
-I build tools and analysis that help stakeholders understand what works and what doesn't.
+We specialize in evidence-based decision-making through health economics.
+Our projects typically involve cost-effectiveness analysis, measuring spatial accessibility, or modeling policy impacts.
+We build tools and analysis that help stakeholders understand what works and what doesn't.

-I support teams that want to bring more rigor into their public health and policy work.
+We support teams that want to bring more rigor into their public health and policy work.
 That usually looks like evaluating programs with real data, designing interventions that are actually feasible on the ground, and using applied economics to answer practical policy questions.
-I also help with budget scenario modeling, economic impact analysis, and thinking through where community health investments will have the most value.
+We also help with budget scenario modeling, economic impact analysis, and identifying where community health investments will have the most value.

-Yes!
-I believe in open science.
-If you need replication files for anything I've published, just email me.
-I'm also open to joining research teams as a technical advisor or co-author if the project is a good fit.
+Yes.
+We believe in open science.
+Replication files for published work are available on request.
+We're also open to joining research teams as technical advisors or co-authors when the project is a good fit.

-I use AI to code better and write faster.
-It handles the syntax; I handle the strategy.
-Human judgment is still the most important part of the stack, but I use LLMs to clear the roadblocks.
+We use AI to code better and write faster.
+It handles the syntax; we handle the strategy.
+Human judgment remains the most important part of the stack, but LLMs help clear the roadblocks.

-Yes, but I prioritize fit over scope.
-Whether you need a quick technical advisor or a partner for a long-term evaluation, the first step is a conversation to see if my toolkit can solve your specific problem.
+Yes, but we prioritize fit over scope.
+Whether the need is a quick technical advisor or a partner for a long-term evaluation, the first step is a conversation to see if our toolkit can solve the specific problem.

 Say Hello